pangkahhwee/Data-Science/Prediction(Classification)/README.md

 ## Conclusion

-This capstone project successfully leveraged Python based data science tools primarily Pandas, Matplotlib and Seaborn to conduct a comprehensive, end-to-end analysis of global COVID-19 data sourced from Our World in Data.
+This analysis successfully leveraged Python based data science tools primarily Pandas, Matplotlib and Seaborn to conduct a comprehensive, end-to-end analysis of global COVID-19 data sourced from Our World in Data.
 Through systematic data cleaning, feature engineering and exploratory data analysis, key insights were uncovered regarding the pandemic’s evolution across time, geography and public health indicators.

 The visualizations revealed significant regional disparities: while Asia reported the highest total cases, Europe and the Americas experienced the greatest mortality burden.
 Temporal analyses highlighted major infection waves, particularly the Omicron surge in early 2022 and demonstrated a global trend toward stabilization and endemicity by 2023–2024.
 Derived metrics such as fatality and positivity rates illustrated how improved testing, vaccination coverage and clinical management reduced lethality over time, even as case numbers fluctuated.